ArduPilot/ardupilot/BUILD.md

 * **Upload or install**

     Build commands have a `--upload` option in order to upload the binary built to a connected board.
-This option is supported by Pixhawk and Linux-based boards The command below uses the `--targets` option that is explained in the next item.
+This option is supported by Pixhawk and Linux-based boards.
+    The command below uses the `--targets` option that is explained in the next item.

     ```sh